dhcav/ShortcutsForJamfPro/README.md

 ## Tips, Troubleshooting & Known Issues:
 - Use folders for each Shortcut if editing/altering them.
 Trust me.
-- When creating, testing, or refining Shortcuts, consider creating a new version before making major changes.
+- When creating, testing, or refining Shortcuts, consider creating a new version before making major changes
 - There is an almost endless undo ability within Shortcuts *until* you close and reopen it.
-Be mindful of this if working on complex Shortcuts
+Be mindful of this if working on complex Shortcuts, and again, consider creating a new version before making major changes
 - The Mac app seems to encounter issues far more than the mobile version.
 Consider restarting the app at the first sign of lag dragging Actions around, beachballing on runs, or any other quirks
+  - I am yet to thoroughly test why this occurs, but it may be specific to my setup or the very heavy lifting some of my Shortcuts do.
+Having nearly 1,300 Shortcuts in my library may also contribute to the issue!

 ### Feedback